tanishraj/interview_exercise/README.md

 ## Introduction

-Parcel React Starter is a boilerplate for setting up React projects quickly with modern tooling.
+Parcel + React has been used for setting up React projects quickly with modern tooling.
 It includes:

 - **React**: A JavaScript library for building user interfaces.
 - **Parcel**: A fast, zero-config web application bundler.